magomimmo/modern-cljs/doc/tutorial-22.md

 #### Time to fix by REPLing

-One of the best things about writing *portable* CLJ/CLJS code, aside from freeing you from the need of repeat yourself, is that you can REPL in CLJ only, which is still a much more comfortable experience than REPLing in the bREPL.
+One of the best things about writing *portable* CLJ/CLJS code, aside from freeing you from the need of repeating yourself, is that you can REPL in CLJ only, which is still a much more comfortable experience than REPLing in the bREPL.